Josee, the Tiger and the Fish (2003 film): Plot

-Tsuneo Suzukawa is a university student enjoying an easy-going lifestyle while working part-time at a mah-jong parlour.
-While walking his boss' dog, he sees a pram roll down a hill and collide with a traffic barrier.
+Tsuneo Suzukawa is a university student, enjoying an easy-going lifestyle and working part-time at a mah-jong parlour.
+While walking his boss' dog, he sees a pram rolling down a hill and collide with a traffic barrier.
 The owner of the pram, an elderly woman, asks him to check to see if her granddaughter is safe.
-Upon inspecting the pram, Tsuneo finds the occupant is not a baby, but a young woman named Kumiko wielding a kitchen knife.
-Tsuneo accompanies Kumiko and her grandmother back to their home, where Kumiko cooks them a meal.
-Kumiko's grandmother tells Tsuneo that she regularly takes her granddaughter out for early morning walks in the pram as Kumiko cannot walk due to a disability, a fact her grandmother conceals from their neighbours.
+Upon inspecting it, Tsuneo finds a young woman named Kumiko.
+She and her grandmother invite Tsuneo to their home.
+There, Kumiko's grandmother tells Tsuneo that she regularly takes her granddaughter out for early morning walks in the pram since Kumiko cannot walk due to a disability, a fact her grandmother conceals from their neighbors.
 Tsuneo, fascinated by Kumiko and her strong willed personality, begins to visit regularly and the two become friends.
 During one of his later visits, Tsuneo asks Kumiko what her name is, despite already knowing from their first encounter.
-She tells him her name is Josee, after a character from her favourite book, and he begins referring to her as such.
+She tells him her name is Josee, after a character from her favorite book, and he begins referring to her.

 At university, Tsuneo meets Kanae, a fellow student studying social care.
-Tsuneo asks her for advice on how to help Josee and her grandmother apply for welfare and soon after the two start dating.
+Tsuneo asks her for advice on how to help Josee and her grandmother apply for welfare, and soon after the two start dating.
 After modifying the pram by attaching it to a skateboard, Tsuneo persuades Josee to sneak out while her grandmother is asleep and the two ride around the city.
 Upon their return, Josee's grandmother becomes angry at the risk they took and tells Tsuneo to leave.
 However, Tsuneo later manages to persuade her to apply for social welfare, allowing for their house to be renovated to make things easier for Josee.
 During the renovation, Josee finds out about Tsuneo and Kanae's relationship and becomes jealous.
 Josee's grandmother, wanting to protect Josee from heartbreak, tells Tsuneo to stop visiting once and for all.
-Tsuneo complies until a few days later, when during a job interview he discovers that Josee's grandmother has died.
+Tsuneo complies until a few days later, during the job interview he discovers that Josee's grandmother has died.
 He abruptly leaves the interview to go see Josee.
 The two have tea together, where Josee informs Tsuneo that she is coping fine on her own.
-Tsuneo reacts with disgust after Josee tells him that one of her neighbours takes out her trash in exchange for letting him touch her breasts, and Josee angrily tells Tsuneo to get out.
-As Tsuneo goes to leave, Josee embraces him and asks him to stay with her forever, to which Tsuneo calmly agrees.
-They kiss and later have sex (6 days later).
-Shortly after Tsuneo moves into the house, Josee encounters Kanae who accuses her of using her disability to manipulate Tsuneo into a relationship.
+Shortly after Tsuneo moves into the house, Josee encounters Kanae who accuses her of using her disability to manipulate Tsuneo.
 They have a brief altercation and Kanae walks away.